pneff/wsgiservice/README.markdown

 WsgiService is a project to create a lean Python WSGI framework for very easy creation of REST services.

-A REST service in this context is a HTTP service to be used my machines - thus working with XML, JSON and other machine-readable formats.
+A REST service in this context is a HTTP service to be used by machines.
+So a service should output something like XML, JSON or any other machine-readable format.

 ## Goals ##